15 minute read

 - Keep copy succinct yet informative.
 Use bullet points and graphics to break it up.

-- Display your company’s awards, certifications, accreditations, reviews, partners, affiliates, trust seals and security badges in the footer and sidebar sections of your website.
+- Display your company’s awards, certifications, accreditations, reviews, partners, affiliates, trust seals, and security badges in your website’s footer and sidebar sections.

 - Make sure your “about” page truly promotes your business versus consisting solely of the company history and types of products or services you sell.

 There are several reasons why it is important to maintain an active blog:

 - It lets customers know how your business can solve their problems.

 - It establishes your brand as a thought leader on the subjects that affect your target audience.